kinoute/moviestills/README.md

 You can change the default `data` folder with the `—data-dir` CLI argument or the `DATA_DIR` environment variable.

 If you use our Docker image to run `moviestills`, don't forget to change the volume path in case you edited the *internal* `data` folder.
 Again, you should not even bother editing the *internal* `data` folder's path or name anyway as you have volumes to store and get access to these files on the host machine.

+#### Proxies

+You can set up a proxy URL to use for scraping using the `--proxy` CLI agument or the `PROXY` environment variable.
+At the moment, you can set only one proxy but the app might support multiple proxies in a round robin fashion later.

 #### Hash filenames